 All other includes results from non-core business activities that do not individually meet the criteria for segment reporting, including integrated services and projects, which includes pass through services and project management services.

-All other revenues of \$327 million, increased \$240 million or 276%, in 2023 compared to 2022, primarily due to higher activity related to integrated services and projects in the Middle East/North Africa/Asia and Latin America.
-All other revenues of \$87 million, decreased \$12 million or 12% in 2022 compared to 2021, primarily due to product line discontinuations and lower revenues from integrated services and projects.
+All other revenues of \$403 million, increased \$76 million or 23%, in 2024 compared to 2023, primarily due to higher international integrated services and projects resulting in project efficiencies.